-If you have an urgent application before 9am or after 5pm on weekdays, or on a weekend, please contact the associate to the judge in the Practice Court on 0412 251 757 or 0419 303 981.
+If you have an urgent application before 9am or after 5pm on weekdays, or on a weekend, please contact the associate to the judge in the Practice Court on 0412 251 757 or the Practice Court Coordinator on 0419 303 981.

-How do I get a date and time for the Practice Court?
+How do I get a date and time for a hearing in the Practice Court (Common Law)?

 The form has provision for you to request specific dates for hearing of your matter.
 The requested dates may not always be available.